Training > Clouds & Containers > CKA-JP + CKS-JP 試験バンドル

 Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)

-Properly set up Ingress objects with security control
+Properly set up Ingress with TLS

 Protect node metadata and endpoints